penumbra-zone/penumbra/docs/protocol/src/dex.md

 single batch, first aggregating the amounts in each swap and then executing it against the CFMM as a single trade.

-ZSwap addresses the second problem by having users encrypt their swap amounts using a [flow encryption][flow_enc] key controlled by the validators, who aggregate the *encrypted* amounts and decrypt only the batch trade.
-This prevents front-running prior to block inclusion, and provides privacy for individual trades (up to the size of the batch) afterwards.
+In a future upgrade, ZSwap will address the second problem by having users encrypt their swap amounts using a [flow encryption][flow_enc] key controlled by the validators, who aggregate the *encrypted* amounts and decrypt only the batch trade.
+This will prevent front-running prior to block inclusion, and provide privacy for individual trades (up to the size of the batch) afterwards.

 Users do not experience additional trading latency from the batch swap